TrickfireRobotics/Documentation/CodingStandard.md

 **Complexity**

 Code functions must not be overly complex.
+Readability is generally preferred when performance considerations are minor.
+If performance considerations are not minor, optimized code should still be written to be as readable as possible and explained thorougly in code comments.

 **Dead Code**